latcraft/cloudopoly-pics/README.md

 - Resolves URIs (`1uCqioJ` resolves to `http://bit.ly/1uCqioJ`) and uploads images to your S3 instance.
 Before uploading, [LatCraft logo](logo.png) should be added to the top-right corner of every image (feel free to convert logo to more convenient format if neccessary)
 - Concatenates 10 logo-marked images (in whatever order) by forming large 20480 x 13650 image
 - Uploads concatenated image to your S3 instance
-- Responds with links to all 11 images
+- Responds with links to 11 uploaded images

 Expected input: